Martyn Pig: Chapter 2: Thursday

 That night, Martyn has a nightmare which involves Inspector Morse and his dead father, after which he takes a bath.
 He then begins to think of Einstein and how things are determined in the universe – forces beyond our control.
-Amongst his father’s mail, he finds evidence that his dad inherited £30,000 from someone.
-He interrogates his father’s corpse before venturing into his father’s bedroom.
+Amongst his father's mail, he finds evidence that his dad inherited £30,000 from someone.
+He interrogates his father's corpse before venturing into his father's bedroom.
 The bedroom is very messy with bits of food and rubbish everywhere.
 He discovers that a woman named Miss Eileen Pig from Australia has bequeathed the money to his dad.
 Martyn looks through old photos of his parents.
 Then Alex arrives and the same argument breaks out as before, regarding what to do with the body.
 He wonders what he will say to the police when they arrive.
 They consider Martyn saying that he has been traumatized by events.
-They think of telling a story about Martyn’s father being drunk and not coming home for a few days.
+They think of telling a story about Martyn's father being drunk and not coming home for a few days.
 They come up with a plan to get rid of the body in a gravel pit / quarry near a pub that he frequents.
-They intend to use Alex’s mum’s Morris Traveller to move the body.
+They intend to use Alex's mum's Morris Traveller to move the body.
 On top of this, Aunty Jean is due to arrive at 4pm the following day.
-Meanwhile, the body is beginning to smell.
-Dean and Alex arrive and Martyn is angry, while she has a scared look on her face.
-It turns out that Dean has bugged Alex’s bag and listened in to all of their conversations concerning the death of Martyn’s father.
-His intention is to blackmail them into getting the £30,000 that Martyn’s father inherited from his Australian relative.
-However, a change has occurred inside Martyn – he has found an inner strength that wasn’t there before.
-He’s no longer afraid of Dean and so will play along with his plan.
+It turns out that Dean has bugged Alex's bag and listened in to all of their conversations concerning the death of Martyn's father.
+His intention is to blackmail them into getting the £30,000 that Martyn's father inherited from his Australian relative.
+However, a change has occurred inside Martyn – he has found an inner strength that was not there before.
+He is no longer afraid of Dean and so will play along with his plan.
 Dean wants to exchange the cassette for the money on Monday at noon.
-Martyn then begins to collect Dean’s hair and his discarded cigarette butt and puts them into an envelope.
+Martyn then begins to collect Dean's hair and his discarded cigarette butt and puts them into an envelope.